7 Things You Need to Know About Miniature Shelties

 When you search online for a Mini Sheltie puppy, be extremely cautious as to who you're really dealing with.
 Puppy mills don't advertise themselves as canine hellholes, but focus on the only selling point: cute puppies.
 Denial of what happens behind the scenes only rewards their inhumanity and condemns more dogs to death in future.

 Why are puppy mills so bad?
-They don't care about animal welfare or dog breed standards, nor do they follow important health practices like genetic testing to screen out inherited diseases.
+They don't care about animal welfare or dog breed standards, nor do they follow important health practices like genetic screening to prevent mating pairs passing inherited diseases to the next generation.
+Moreover, the nature of these high output breeding facilities means that many puppies suffer from infectious, physiological, and deficiency diseases.

 Puppy Mills